MrP01/BatteryComputing/README.md

-# Welcome
+# Battery Computing

-This is a Case Study in Scientific Computing.
+This is a Case Study in Scientific Computing on the _Numerical Solution of an Electrochemical Cell Model using Analytical Approaches, Finite Differences and a Spectral Method_.
+A group project submitted as part of the MSc in MMSC (Mathematical Modelling and Scientific Computing).

 ![Screenshot](report/figures/screenshot.png)